integral-learning/moodle-auth_mumie/README.md

 6. Enter your MUMIE API key and your organisation shorthand and click *Save changes*
 7. Go to *Site Administration*->*Plugins*->*Manage authentication* and enable MUMIE Single Sign On by clicking on the eye icon next to it

+## Attention

+This activity plugin requires Javascript to work!

 ## Wiki
 For further information, detailed step-by-step guides and FAQs please visit our [wiki](https://wiki.mumie.net/wiki/MUMIE-Moodle-integration)!